Forum Europe

 Overview

 The scientific focus this year will include Magnetic Force Microscopy and 2D Materials, as well as new developments and innovative methods in nanotechnology and correlative microscopy.
 Attendees will have the opportunity to hear from and engage with distinguished keynote speakers, such as our host Stanislas Rohart and Dr. Rebeca Ribeiro-Palau from C2N, among others.
+Explore the full program.

 The event will extend beyond scientific discussions and offer participants many networking opportunities, such as the conference dinner on a scenic Seine river cruise and the social event at a local winery.

-As in previous years, there will be Hands-on Sessionson Park Systems tools, showcasing basic and advanced measuring techniques, as well as tips and tricks on how to obtain stunning AFM and ISE data:
+As in previous years, there will be Hands-on Sessions on Park Systems tools, showcasing basic and advanced measuring techniques, as well as tips and tricks on how to obtain stunning AFM and ISE data:

 See nanoscale characterization redefined with Park’s FX200 IR AFM.
 From high-precision PiFM-based IR spectroscopy to automated laser alignment and advanced AFM modes, this system delivers unmatched insight into nanomechanical, electrical, and thermal properties.